ChrisEssery/group-project/Portfolio/UX_Design.md

 ### Expectations

 Bob's expectations are as follows:

-   * He expects the application will be easy to use and that the interface will be bright.
+   * He expects the application will be easy to use.
+   * He wants the interface to bright, bold and easy to see.
+   * He wants to be challenged by the games.
+   * He wants to compete against other players.

 ### Special Requirements

+Bob'd special requirements are:

-Bob's vision has been fading for a few years so he would really like to have a bright, lively interface to engage with.
+   * Bob's vision has been fading for a few years so he would really like to have a bright, lively interface to engage with.
+   * Bob's memory occasionally fails him, so he would like there to be short instructions on how to play the games.

+Tailoring the design of the product to meet these needs would, therefore, be beneficial to sally's experience.

 ## End-user